Tim Book Two: Vinyl Adventures from Istanbul to San Francisco: Background and writing

 Tim Burgess of the Charlatans released his first book, Telling Stories, in April 2012.
 It told the history of that band as they experienced the Madchester and Britpop movements in the 1990s.
 While promoting the book, Burgess said he had been writing notes for a follow-up, tentatively titled Tim Book Two.
 He began working on it in earnest following him becoming father, the death of drummer John Brookes in August 2013 and the band working on what would become the 12th studio album Modern Nature (2015).
-Following the success of Telling Stories and Modern Nature, publisher Faber and Faber became attached to the project, who were expecting it to be completed by May 2015.
+Following the success of Telling Stories and Modern Nature, publisher Faber & Faber became attached to the project, who were expecting it to be completed by May 2015.

 Burgess initially envisioned his second book to be a miscellany, before his focus shifted to vinyl records, which had more meaning to him.
 He amassed a collection of around 3,000 records, having started buying them in 1975.
 He then thought that if he could have "someone to recommend them I can write about what they mean to me, and what the record means to them".
 Burgess previously bought albums based solely on the artwork, regardless if he knew the music beforehand.
 Burgess eventually finished the book in December 2015.